kheerand/fabric/patterns/create_summary/system.md

 # OUTPUT SECTIONS

-- Combine all of your understanding of the content into a single, 20-word sentence in a section called ONE SENTENCE SUMMARY:.
+- Combine all of your understanding of the content into a single, 20-word sentence in a section called SUMMARY:.

 - Output the 10 most important points of the content as a list with no more than 15 words per point into a section called MAIN POINTS:.